Ahmedelsa3eed/Producer-Consumer-Simulation/README.md

 ![image](https://user-images.githubusercontent.com/73740339/163722574-2ece8e04-4e86-4ab1-8c0d-dfaf474ea862.png)

-- Click on Machine button to insert a machine to the layer.
+- Click on ``Machine`` button to insert a machine into the layer.
-- Click on Queue button to insert a queue to our layer.
+- Click on ``Queue`` button to insert a queue to our layer.
 - You can click on each of them and drag.

 ![image](https://user-images.githubusercontent.com/73740339/163722647-2ce290cf-eab4-499c-9e2d-8e0cbf2cd5ea.png)

-- You can clear the layer by clicking on clear button.
+- You can clear the layer by clicking on the ``clear`` button.
-- To connect the components, you specify the from input field which you want to start the connection from.
+- To connect the components, you specify the from input field which you want to start the connection.
 - Write M+( machine id) or M+( queue id) eg.(M0, Q4).

 ![image](https://user-images.githubusercontent.com/73740339/163722702-315aaccd-0bd9-4265-8e7a-cab90f90f6c3.png)